-Anna Milan Larsen is a pianist of the Lang Lang International Music Foundation and a two time ASCAP Award winning composer.
-At the age of ten, she had composed her first symphony, recorded the first volume of Bach’s Well Tempered Clavier, and had her orchestral debut with the Newton Symphony Orchestra.
+Anna Larsen (born March 2000) is an alumna of the Lang Lang International Music Foundation and a two time ASCAP Award winning composer.
+As an artist, she strives to make the world a better place through music.
+By the age of ten, Anna had composed her first ASCAP award winning symphony, recorded the first volume of Bach’s Well Tempered Clavier, and performed her orchestral debut with the Newton Symphony Orchestra.
 Her first original symphony had its world premiere with the Newton Philharmonia Orchestra in 2012.
-In 2008, Anna won second prize in the Bradshaw and Buono International Piano Competition, performing the Winter Wind Etude by Chopin.
-The video spread rapidly on the internet and came to the attention of Lang Lang.
+Anna has won a number of other awards for her compositions, including first place in the Massachusetts MTNA composing competition for the past 6 years in a row.
+Her first quartet was awarded a gold medal in the AADGT competition in 2012, and she performed it at Weil Recital Hall, in NYC.
+In 2008, Anna won second prize in the Bradshaw and Buono International Piano Competition, performing the difficult Winter Wind Etude by Chopin.
+The video spread rapidly on the internet and was discovered by Lang Lang.
 He handpicked Anna to be one of the first pianists in his new Foundation dedicated to educating and inspiring audiences and helping young artists.
-Together, they performed at Town Hall, NYC, Carnegie Hall, Segestrom Hall, Chicago Cultural Center, Millennium Park, Zellerbach Hall, Lincoln Center, and on the Oprah Winfrey show.
-She collaborated with the first YouTube Symphony Orchestra and the New York International Film Festival performing Chopin etudes with Academy Award winning producer Hugh Welchman in a first-ever performance integrating live music with 3-d film.
+Together, they performed at Town Hall (NYC), Carnegie Hall, Segestrom Hall, Chicago Cultural Center, Millennium Park, Zellerbach Hall, Lincoln Center, and on the Oprah Winfrey show.
+Anna collaborated with the first YouTube Symphony Orchestra as well as the New York International Film Festival with Academy Award winning producer Hugh Welchman performing Chopin etudes in the first-ever performance integrating live music with 3-d film.
 She has also made numerous appearances in her local community bringing music to schools and the elderly.
-In 2012, she was invited to give a series of recitals in Beijing, including three performances at the Water Cube.
-She recorded this as an album, also available from her website.
-In March 2013, her new album, Bach Well Tempered Clavier Book 2, was released.
-Anna studies piano with Hung Kuan Chen and Tema Blackstone and composing with Martin Boykan.
+In summer 2012, Anna was invited to give a series of recitals in Beijing, including three performances at the Water Cube.
+The following spring, her third album, Bach Well Tempered Clavier II, was released.
+Anna studies piano with Hung Kuan Chen and Tema Blackstone, and composing with Martin Boykan.